programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 conda install -c anaconda pillow
 ```

 Before cutting up the text regions to re-arrange them vertically, it is useful to create a function that adds padding to images.
-The padding adds space between the text region in the new document.
+The padding adds space between the text region in the new PDF document.
 Without it, the close proximity between text regions might lead to OCR errors.
 It is possible to match the padding to the colour of the background, but I have not found that it significantly improved results.
 The function takes three arguments: the image, the number of pixels added to each side of the image, and the colour of the padding.

 ```
 from pdf2image import convert_from_path